PagerDuty/hackday-concurrent-edit-experiment/README.md

+This is a scratch pad for experimenting with concurrent editing in react.

+--
+Originally forked from:
 # A Simple Chat App With React, Node and WebSockets

-Check out the blog post related to this repo here:

 https://blog.bitlabstudio.com/a-simple-chat-app-with-react-node-and-websocket-35d3c9835807